Bealby/grandpas-pocket-watch-shop/README.md

 - For the desktop the `Contact` page will have a 2 column design.
-The first column will display the address, email telephone information where icons are used appropriately.
+The first column will display the address, email telephone information.
+Icons are used for better UI.

-- Below this contact information there will be an interactive map, set up through google that will provide a location along with a pop up information window which will bring up the shop's logo and opening and closing times.
+- Below the contact information there will be an interactive map, set up through google, that will provide the shop location along with a pop up information window which will bring up the shop's logo as well as opening and closing times.

 - The contact form itself has three required fields and users will be prompted for each field filled in incorrectly.
-Icons are used in the contact form to highlight send functionalities.
+Icons are used in the contact form to highlight the send functionalities for better UI.

-- Once an email is submitted the user is redirected to a success page an info windows also confirm that the email is sent.
+- Once an email is submitted the user is redirected to a success page and an info window pops up to confirm that the email is sent.

-- A 'Keep Shopping' link is also provided in the success page to enable user to navigate away forum the contact page.
+- A 'Keep Shopping' link is also provided in the success page to enable users to navigate away from the contact page.

 - For smaller devices the 2 column layout will be reduced to 1 column with the contact details and map